 It’s always wise to make sure your awnings are rolled up properly and secured.
 The last thing you want is an awning coming unfurled from your vehicle while you’re on the interstate.
-It’s smart to check the awning locks work properly and you should consider adding additional locks if you feel the factory locks are not enough.
+Check your awning locks regularly and consider adding additional aftermarket locks as well to be safe.

-Like cars, RVs need their oil and filters changed at regular intervals.
-This is necessary to keep your engine running properly and if left undone could eventually cause your engine to seize.
-This could cost you as much as $10,000 to fix the engine.
-Most manufacturers suggest an oil change every 3,000 to 4,500 miles, but you should check your owner’s manual for advice on your specific vehicle.
+• Like cars, RVs need their oil and filters changed at regular intervals to keep the engine running properly.
+Failing to do so will eventually cause your engine to seize, which could cost as much as $10,000 to fix.
+Most manufacturers suggest an oil change every 3,000 to 4,500 miles, but you should check your owner’s manual for advice on your specific vehicle to be sure.

-Getting your RV generator serviced is important as well.
-Again, check the manufacturer’s recommendations for how often the oil and filter should be changed.
-Ignoring this could cost you as much as $9,000 in repairs.
-Remember to run your generator regularly when your RV is stored too.
-If you don’t, it could cost you up to $400 to take care of the build-up on the unit’s carburetor.
+• Getting your RV generator serviced is important as well.
+Again, check the manufacturer’s specific recommendations for how often the oil and filter should be changed.
+Ignoring this simple step could cost you as much as $9,000 in repairs.
+Also, remember to run your generator regularly when your RV is stored.
+If not used regularly, it could cost up to $400 to clean out the build-up on the unit’s carburetor.

-You should also be replacing the air, fuel, coolant, hydraulic filters regularly in your RV.
-Damage costing upwards of $2,500 could result from increased fuel usage or overheating issues with the cooling system and oxidation in the hydraulic system.
+• You should also remember to replace the air, fuel, coolant, and hydraulic filters regularly to prevent thousands of dollars in damages from increased fuel usage or overheating issues.

-Inspect the roof seals and seams of your RV every six months.
+• Inspect roof seals and seams of your RV every six months.
 Water damage can cost hundreds or thousands of dollars to repair if it’s not taken care of immediately.

-Checking your breaks and making sure they are maintained is very important for your safety and those of everyone else on the road as well.
-Brake damage could cost as much as $2,000 for a motorhome and $500 for a trailer.
+• Checking your brakes and making sure they are maintained is very important for your safety and other drivers as well.
+If not maintained, brake damage could cost as much as $2,000 for a motorhome and $500 for a trailer.

-Keep your waste water system in good condition by using biodegradable RV toilet paper.
-Also now again use toilet chemicals to break apart anything that may be down there.
+• Keep your waste water system in good condition by using biodegradable RV toilet paper.
+Also, occasionally use toilet chemicals to break apart anything that may be down there.

-If you have a rubber roof, make sure to have the roof treated at least once per year.
-This prevents the sun from doing damage.
-You should also have a roof inspection at least twice a year.
-To avoid any leaks in the roof from the rain.
+• If you have a rubber roof, make sure to have it treated at least once per year to prevent sun damage.
+You should also have a roof inspection at least twice a year to avoid any leaks.

-Make it a must to check your tire pressure and lug nuts before every trip to avoid any break downs or road disaster.
+• Make it a must to check your tire pressure and lug nuts before every trip to avoid any break downs or a road disaster.

-Check your batteries before your trip.
+• Check your batteries before any trip.
 Deep cycle batteries last 3-5 years and should be replaced after their life cycle is complete.

-Take your battery out during the winter months and store it somewhere warm as they have the possibility to freeze and break, voiding the warranty and rendering them unusable.
+• Take your battery out during the winter months and store it somewhere warm to avoid freezing and breaking it, which would also void its warranty.

 First, some things to consider before you start:

-Step 1: Gather all the tools, and supplies you will need to sanitize RV fresh water system.
+Step 1: Gather all the tools and supplies you will need to sanitize the RV’s fresh water system.
 You will need:

-Step 2: Drain the fresh water tank partially to about ½ its capacity not.
+Step 2: Partially drain the fresh water tank to about ½ its capacity.

 Step 3: Prior to use, sanitize the funnel and hose with pure bleach.
 Let stand for 15 minutes, then discard the bleach in the funnel.
 Pour the Clorox into the fresh water fill using the funnel with the flexible clear hose.

-Step 4: Refill the fresh water tank until water starts coming out of the overflow hose or until you know it is full.
+Step 4: Refill the fresh water tank until water starts coming out of the overflow hose or until full.

-Step 5: Turn off the fresh water supply to the RV then turn on your water pump so you will draw water from the fresh water tank.
+Step 5: Turn off the fresh water supply to the RV, then turn on your water pump so it will draw water from the fresh water tank.

-Step 6: Open every faucet in the RV including the hot water faucet until you can smell the bleach.
-When you can smell bleach, turn the faucets off.
+Step 6: Open every faucet in the RV including the hot water faucet until you can smell the bleach, then turn the faucets off.
 Remember to turn the power off to your hot water heater tank before you open the hot water faucets.

 Step 7: Turn on the fresh water supply to the RV and add a few more gallons of fresh water to your freshwater tank.
 Now the waiting begins.
 For best results, wait a minimum of 3 to 4 hours to sanitize RV water system.
 We recommend waiting at least 6 hours.

-Step 8: After the proper waiting interval, drain the fresh water tank until empty and refill with fresh water until full.
+Step 8: After properly waiting, drain the fresh water tank until empty and refill with fresh water until full.

 Step 9: Turn off the fresh water supply to the RV and turn on your water pump.
 Start flushing the water lines by opening all the faucets.
 Leave them open until the smell of bleach has diminished.
 If after a few minutes, the bleach smell is still too strong then drain the fresh water tank again and repeat step 8 and 9.